bachPN73/Prediction-Flooding-by-Images-and-Metadata/README.md

 #### This leaderboard is calculated with approximately 60% of the test data.
 The final results will be based on the other 40%, so the final standings may be different
 ##### We thank: MediaEval 2017 and Pham Quang Nhat Minh
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+### Introduction
+#### Fine-tuned ViT + DeBERTa on flood image dataset using multi-modal deep learning to combine visual and textual features, achieving higher accuracy than single-modality baselines.

 ### Data set
 ```
 /kaggle/input/2025-sum-dpl-302-m/
 │